What an MLP Knows, When It's a Kernel

 (x · W + 1)²

 Four kernels K(·, W) with the same prototype W and the same input x.
 Click any panel to move x.
-Gaussian and Laplace are smooth bumps falling off with distance; Yat has the same bump shape but multiplied by the squared inner product, so far-from-origin directions are amplified; the polynomial kernel grows away from the origin and has no decay — picking it as your layer's primitive means the layer no longer treats W as a prototype in the geometric sense at all.
+Gaussian and Laplace are smooth bumps falling off with distance; Yat has the same bump shape but multiplied by the squared inner product, so far-from-origin directions are amplified; the polynomial kernel grows away from the origin and has no decay, picking it as your layer's primitive means the layer no longer treats W as a prototype in the geometric sense at all.
 The kernel is the choice; the four affordances follow whichever choice you make.

 A small architecture that uses it

-The interesting question is what the four affordances buy when a whole network depends on them.
-Build a network with three inputs — an image of digit aa, an image of an operator (+,,×,÷+, -, \times, \div), an image of digit bb — a shared CNN encoder that maps each 28×2828 \times 28 input to a 6464-d embedding, a single Yat layer mapping the concatenated 192192-d vector to 256256 unit activations, and a small ConvTranspose decoder that paints the answer as a 28×8428 \times 84 image with three slots: sign, tens, units.
+Do the four affordances survive contact with a real task, when a whole network depends on them?
+The Painting Arithmetic experiment (the paper cited at the end of this post; every measured number below is from the run it reports) builds exactly the test case: a network with three inputs, an image of digit aa, an image of an operator (+,,×,÷+, -, \times, \div), an image of digit bb, a shared CNN encoder that maps each 28×2828 \times 28 input to a 6464-d embedding, a single Yat layer mapping the concatenated 192192-d vector to 256256 unit activations, and a small ConvTranspose decoder that paints the answer as a 28×8428 \times 84 image with three slots: sign, tens, units.

 painting-arithmetic · single nonlinear Yat trunk between encoder and decoder